 Mapping and charting tools support enterprise cartographic production workflows.
 These workflows generate numerous cartographic products.
 Groups of users maintain the cartographic products.
 Typically, maps and charts in these products have a high degree of detail and a standardized look and feel.
 Products are maintained over time and require updates to their content as their geographic areas change.

 Cartographic output workflows can be subdivided into smaller workflows and tasks.
-ESRI Production Mapping has tools to support the following workflows.
+ArcGIS Production Mapping has tools to support the following workflows.

 Database-driven cartography allows the automation of maps and charts based on the information stored with the GIS.
 A suite of tools extend traditional GIS data with features and required attributes and enhance cartographic workflow.